John5en/John5en/README.md

 ### Hello

-I am a Front End Developer student at Noroff, and are about to finish my first year.
+I am a Front End Developer student at Noroff, and I am about to finish my first year.

 Want to see what i have been working on?
 Here is my portfolio webpage: